How much does SEO cost in Ireland?

 SEO options and costs in Ireland ?

 In the USA the average spend in 2021 on SEO services by a small company was about $500 a month, as referenced by Brian Dean at Backlinko.
+(Recently sold to Semrush – Ref Search Engine Land ).
 They surveyed 1200 small businesses or companies who identified as investing in monthly SEO services.
 Many invest thousands a month and most are happy with their returns.
-These business plan to invest more in 2022.
+These businesses plan to invest more in 2022.
 Most who spend under $500 a month are generally not happy with the results.
 These respondents do not plan to stick with their current agency or freelancer.
+These businesses usually still SEO as a spend or expense, rather than an investment, in order to get a return.

 What are the options when getting someone to do your SEO?